below/HelloSilicon/README.md

 ## Listing 5-10

-Changes like in Chapter 4.
+Changes like in Chapter 4, and the `quad`, `octa` and `fill` keywords apparently must be in lowercase for the llvm as.
+(See bottom of this file)

 ## Listing 6-3 to 6-5